top of page

 Trained within the Veterans Administration Health Care System, both in Baltimore, MD and via VA Puget Sound, Dr. Earley first worked at a VA Community Clinic before opening a private practice in Anacortes, WA.

 From 2014 to 2023, Dr. Earley provided individual, couple’s, and group psychotherapy services for individuals located in Skagit, Whatcom, and Island Counties.
 In 2022, after having delivered several trainings to the Bellingham Police Department, Dr. Earley was invited to work part time for BPD as their first ever “embedded mental health provider,” working to design, implement, and evaluate the agency’s wellness programming.
-Dr. Earley now coordinates the peer support and chaplain programs, is responsible for the creation and maintenance of the vetted provider team, engages in an array of informal mental health check ins, and works to secure grant funding for the agency while functioning as an in house trainer and subject matter expert.
+Dr. Earley now coordinates the peer support and chaplain programs, and engages in an array of informal mental health check ins, and works to secure grant funding for the agency while functioning as an in house trainer and subject matter expert.

 In 2024, after securing additional contracts with the Washington State Patrol, Anacortes Police Department, and the Whatcom County Sheriff’s Office, Dr. Earley decided to close down his private practice in order to fully commit his professional endeavors in support of officer wellness.
 He’s now spent extensive time riding along with officers, fostering relationships and trust to ensure they have access to mental, physical, and spiritual support whenever needed.